niekky/ESP32-Autonomous-car/README.md

 </p>

 However, there are still many problems that haven't been fixed yet:
-* Motor speed is not always the same, which means we have to tune PID config it every time to adapt to the line.
+* Motor speed is not always the same, which means we have to tune PID configuration it every time to adapt to the line.
 * The car has high possibility to move out of the line after a 15-minute run.
 * We just only use simple PD control, we haven't used I yet.
 That is why the car is shaky sometimes.